Texas' lieutenant governor says US should get 'back to work'

 Patrick is a firebrand conservative and former talk radio show host who was elected to office in 2014.
 He was the Texas chairman of Trump's presidential campaign in 2016 and has pushed the Texas Senate that he oversees further to the right.

-Texas has more than 350 confirmed cases of COVID-19 and nine deaths related to the virus.
-Republican Gov. Greg Abbott has resisted calling a stay-at-home order for all of Texas but local officials in Dallas and San Antonio have.
+Texas has had more than 350 confirmed cases of COVID-19 and nine deaths related to the virus.
+Republican Gov. Greg Abbott has resisted calling a stay-at-home order for all of Texas, but local officials in Dallas and San Antonio have issued such orders.

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.
-Worldwide, more than 375,000 cases have been reported, and while most people recover in weeks, more than 16,000 have died from the virus.